Warsaw Reconstruction Office: History

 In February 1945, a canteen was opened at the Warsaw Reconstruction Office headquarters on Chocimska Street.
 In May 1945, on the initiative of Józef Sigalin, the office established a sports club with sections for athletics, boxing, association football, shooting sports, water sports, tennis, and winter sports.
 It also operated a holiday resort in Świder, known as Bosówka.

 By July 1945, the Warsaw Reconstruction Office employed approximately 1,500 people, including architects, urban planners, engineers, economists, and lawyers.

 The Warsaw Reconstruction Office co-organised the Warsaw Accuses exhibition, which opened on 3 May 1945 at the National Museum in Warsaw.
 Between March and April 1945, the office conducted the "red plaques" campaign, placing around 800 red plaques on historic structures, often destroyed, with the inscription: Warsaw Reconstruction Office – Historic Building, a Document of National Culture.
 Altering the Building's Condition is Strictly Prohibited.
 These efforts underscored the office's focus on preserving architectural heritage.
 In October 1945, the Warsaw Reconstruction Office launched the weekly magazine Skarpa Warszawska, which was later transformed into Stolica, becoming a platform for urban and social discussions about the city's future.
 For buildings reconstructed with the office's support, plaques featuring a compass and the inscription National Reconstruction were designed.

 From 1947 to 1949, the Warsaw Reconstruction Office oversaw the construction of the East–West Route, including a tunnel beneath Miodowa Street and Krakowskie Przedmieście.
 By 1952, the office had reconstructed the Old Town, Krakowskie Przedmieście, New World Street, parts of Miodowa Street, Długa Street, Senatorska Street, Theatre Square, and Bank Square.
 However, these reconstructions were often inconsistent, loosely based on pre-war designs, and occasionally altered their original appearance.

-In 1945, the Warsaw Reconstruction Office's responsibilities were gradually reduced.
+Since 1945, the Warsaw Reconstruction Office's responsibilities were gradually reduced.
 In August 1945, responsibility for roads and bridges was transferred to the municipal government, and in March 1946, it assumed building inspections.
 In mid-1946, the Warsaw Reconstruction Directorate took over the office's investment management, and in September 1946, the Historic Architecture Department was dissolved, with its duties transferred to the City Conservation Office.
 By 1947, the Warsaw Reconstruction Office primarily functioned as an urban planning office.
 Its staff decreased from 500 in July 1947 to 280 in January 1948, and 193 by June 1948.
 The office was officially dissolved in 1951 by a Council of Ministers regulation issued on 6 September 1950.

 Due to the scale of Warsaw's destruction, the Warsaw Reconstruction Office was humorously referred to as "Boże Odbuduj Stolicę" ("God, Rebuild the Capital").

 The office's archives, housed at the State Archives in Warsaw, comprise 14,679 files containing maps, plans, designs, inventory notes, and photographs from 1945 to 1953.
 The collection is being digitized.
 In 2011, the Warsaw Reconstruction Office's archives, along with 44 other global archival collections, were added to UNESCO's Memory of the World Register.